metaplex-foundation/developer-hub/src/pages/token-auth-rules/index.md

 ## Rule Types
 Authorization rules are variants of a `Rule` enum that implements a `validate()` method.

-There are **Primitive Rules** and **Composed Rules** that are created by combining of one or more primitive rules.
+There are **Primitive Rules** and **Composite Rules** that are created by combining of one or more primitive rules.

 **Primitive Rules** store any accounts or data needed for evaluation, and at runtime will produce a true or false output based on accounts and a well-defined `Payload` that are passed into the `validate()` function.

 **Composite Rules** return a true or false based on whether any or all of the primitive rules return true.
-Composed rules can then be combined into higher-level composed rules that implement more complex boolean logic.
-Because of the recursive definition of the `Rule` enum, calling `validate()` on a top-level composed rule will start at the top and validate at every level, down to the component primitive rules.
+Composite rules can then be combined into higher-level composite rules that implement more complex boolean logic.
+Because of the recursive definition of the `Rule` enum, calling `validate()` on a top-level composite rule will start at the top and validate at every level, down to the component primitive rules.

 ## Operation
 A Rule Set is built upon the `HashMap` data structure and is meant to store various sets of rules for different instruction types that could be used with a token (e.g. transfer, delegate, burn, etc.).
 Token Auth Rules uses the term **Operation** for these various instructions and **Operations** are used as keys in the `HashMap` data structure.
 Each **Operation** can have a different set of associated rules.

 ### Scenario
-**Scenarios** are considered an extension of the **Operation** association and are used for the many different circumstances under which an instruction can be called.
+**Scenarios** are an optional addition to **Operations** and are used to handle more specific circumstances under which an instruction can be called.
+From a data format perspective, an **Operation** and **Scenario** combination is just two strings separated by a colon `<Operation>:<Scenario>`.
 For example, Token Metadata uses the authority type as a **Scenario** for calls to Token Auth Rules from Token Metadata.
-A Transfer **Operation** may be triggered on a token by either the token's owner or delegate, and the Rule Set manager may want these different scenarios to be governed by different rules and so a **Scenario** can be used to manage this distinction.
-An **Operation** and **Scenario** combination is just two strings separated by a colon and so the two `HashMap` keys used for the prior example would be `Transfer:Owner` and `Transfer:Delegate`.
+A Transfer **Operation** may be triggered on a token by either the token's owner or delegate, and the Rule Set manager may want these different scenarios to be governed by different rules.
+To handle this specific use case a **Scenario** can be used to manage the distinction.
+The the two `HashMap` keys used for the prior example would be `Transfer:Owner` and `Transfer:Delegate`.

 Please see the [Namespace](/token-auth-rules/primitive-rules/namespace) for how to manage identical rules across multiple scenarios.